 Sunday is saying: You own a big office in Tel Aviv or factory in Haifa?
 We’ll turn the wasted sunlight heating up your roof into power and pay you for it.
 I’m not endorsing any company, but on the face of it, this sounds like a good deal for all concerned, including Israel, which can buy fewer fossil fuels to produce electricity, and the planet, which gets less carbon in its atmosphere.
 We don’t have the same Payless Power rates that other people can get over here, after all.

 Israel is a sunny place.
 But a lot of wasted sun is also falling on convention centers in Los Angeles, condo developments in Phoenix, casinos in Nevada – and other huge roofs from there to Florida.
-That space could also be exploited for energy.
+Why not take all these structures down, convert the business to an online space, after all that’s where the casino industry is heading, just look at how the Japanese market is growing.
+Find some extra space by redeveloping some of the other large roofs, and then that space could also be exploited for energy.
 Except getting it to market might present the same problems as the New York Times described recently for wind-generated power:

 Expansive dreams about renewable energy, like Al Gore’s hope of replacing all fossil fuels in a decade, are bumping up against the reality of a power grid that cannot handle the new demands.